MattArnold/tuxtrax/README.md

 *001*: A form to submit an event suggestion.
 A message at the top reads “this form doesn’t work yet”. -DONE

 *002*: Now the form saves to a database.
-The message now reads “we’re going to make these form results publicly visible soon.” - DONE (Although it's just hacked together with a PHP script.)
+The message now reads “we’re going to make these form results publicly visible soon.” - DONE

 *003*: A public-facing webpage lists every entry in the database.
 At the top of the page is the headline “Penguicon Events Suggested So Far!”
 Next to that is “Suggest An Event” with a link to the form.
 For now, just manually put the database on the page. -DONE